 MAUD / MLAUD Master of Architecture in Urban Design / Master of Landscape Architecture in Urban Design

-The program leading to the Master of Architecture in Urban Design is intended for individuals who have completed a professional program in Architecture.
-The program leading to the Master of Landscape Architecture in Urban Design is intended for individuals who have completed a professional program in Landscape Architecture.
-The programs share a common curricular structure in foundational concepts and practices of urban design.
+The program leading to the Master of Architecture in Urban Design and the Master of Landscape in Urban Design is intended for individuals who have completed a professional program in Architecture or Landscape Architecture and who have a strong interest in engaging the practice and theory of contemporary urbanism.

 MUP Master in Urban Planning

 Accredited by the Planning Accreditation Board and open to students with an undergraduate degree, the two-year professional Master in Urban Planning degree program emphasizes planning to develop, preserve, and enhance the built environment.
 Students learn how to understand, analyze, and influence the variety of forces-social, economic, cultural, legal, political, ecological, and aesthetic, among others-shaping the built environment.

 MRE Master in Real Estate

 The Master in Real Estate (MRE) is a 12-month degree program for individuals seeking to acquire or sharpen traditional real estate skills while learning how real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.